 Denmark University Intakes and Application Deadlines for Nepali Students (2026)

 Danish universities have one main intake: September.
-Non-EU applicants apply by January 15 for bachelor's and by February 1 for most master's programs.
-A small number of programs accept February intake.
-Study permit (SIRI): apply immediately after offer — processing 1–3 months.
+Non-EU applicants apply by January 15 for bachelor's and by February 1 for most master's programmes.
+A small number of programmes accept February intake.
+Study permit (SIRI): apply immediately after offer, processing 1–3 months.
 MoEST NOC from Nepal required.
 Allow 8–10 months from application to arrival.

 The Danish Academic Calendar

-A February intake exists at some Danish universities for certain master's programs.
+A February intake exists at some Danish universities for certain master's programmes.
 These are the exception, not the rule.
-If you are considering Denmark but may not be ready for September 2026, research specifically whether your target program offers February entry.
+If you are considering Denmark but may not be ready for September 2026, research specifically whether your target programme offers February entry.
 In general, plan all timelines around September as the only realistic entry point for most Nepali students.

 Undergraduate Application Process for Non-EU Students